Learnable Kernel Density Estimation for Graphs and Its Application to Graph-Level Anomaly Detection: Experiments

-To establish LGKDE's fundamental ability to perform density estimation, we first conducted targeted experiments on synthetic Erdős–Rényi (ER) graphs, then extended our evaluation to diverse graph types like Barabási-Albert and Watts-Strogatz~(See Appendix~\ref{app:additional_synthetic}).
+We first conducted targeted experiments on synthetic Erdős–Rényi (ER) graphs, then extended our evaluation to diverse graph types like Barabási-Albert and Watts-Strogatz~(See Appendix~\ref{app:additional_synthetic}).
 In these controlled settings, the true generative parameters of the graphs were known.

 We generated ER graphs where node counts $n$ were sampled uniformly from $[20, 50]$ and edge probabilities $p$ were drawn from a Beta(2,2) distribution, which is unimodal and peaked at $p=0.5$.
 LGKDE was tasked with estimating the density of these graphs.